Retirement savings plan () - mandatory company

 Capital outflow

-The share of capital corresponding to payouts from employee savings is exempt income tax and social security contributions.
+The share of capital corresponding to payments from employee savings schemes is exempt income tax and social security contributions.

-Only the share of capital corresponding to interest earned on the planis taxed on investment products.
+Only the share of capital corresponding to interest generated on the planis taxed in respect of investment products.
 It is subject to the one-off flat-rate levy (PFU) made by the bank before it pays you the capital.

-For interest earned on or after 1er in january 2026, the overall flat-rate levy applied by the bank is 31.4%, corresponding to 12.8% in respect of income tax and 18.6% for social security contributions.
+For interest earned on or after 1er in january 2026, the bank’s overall flat-rate levy is 31.4%, corresponding to 12.8% in respect of income tax and 18.6% for social security contributions.

-Savings from compulsory payments into a company PER shall be paid only as annuity.
+Savings from compulsory payments into a company-owned company are paid only as annuity.

-The annuity is taxed on income tax, depending on the rules applicable to retirement pensions, and social security contributions.
+The annuity is taxed on income tax, according to the rules applicable to retirement pensionsand social security contributions.

 But if the monthly amount of the annuity does not exceed €110, the annuity may be converted into capital by mutual agreement between the insurer and the beneficiary of the annuity.

-This possibility of conversion exists at the time of the release of the PER or even after when the annuities are already being paid.
+This possibility of conversion exists at the time of the release of the {circumflex over (X)} or even after when the annuities are already being paid.

 The share of capital corresponding to earnings is subject to the PFU (single flat-rate levy), but with the possibility of an option for the application of the progressive income tax scale.

-This levy corresponds to income tax at a flat rate of 12.8% to which social levies are added.
+This levy corresponds to income tax at a flat rate of 12.8% to which social security contributions are added.

 If you die, the plan will be closed.